-This "at the receiver" eye diagram of a serial-data stream shows the effect a lossy channel has on signal quality
+Figure 1: This eye diagram of a serial-data stream as measured at the receiver shows the effect a lossy channel has on signal quality |

 The examples we'll look at are of the de-emphasis variety, and we'll examine three levels of application of de-emphasis: none, -3 dB, and -6 dB.
 Each image shows us the signal at the transmitter before it undergoes de-emphasis (at center top) and the signal as seen at the receiver side of the channel (at center bottom).

-With -3 dB of de-emphasis, the signal's eye diagram margins are significantly improved, although overall eye amplitude has diminished
+Figure 2: With -3 dB of de-emphasis, the signal's eye diagram margins are significantly improved, although overall eye amplitude has diminished |

 As we begin to apply transmit de-emphasis, the eye margins in terms of height and width will improve.
 On the other hand, the overall eye amplitude decreases.
 In Figure 2, reducing the amplitude of all the bits following the first bit by -3 dB already demonstrates a marked improvement in the eye margins.
 But note the reduction in overall eye amplitude.